grisp/grisp_connect/README.md

     rebar3 ct

+To run the tests it might be necessary that you clean out the _build folder in case you compiled with another profile before:

+    rm -rf _build

 ### Development on GRiSP Hardware

 Add an entry in the grisp hosts file so the domain www.seawater.local points